-\textbf{The second challenge lies in how to effectively capture the complex dynamic dependencies among observation points.} In many real-world scenarios, the interactions among points in an irregular time series are not static; they evolve dynamically over time.
-Accurately capturing these dependencies is crucial for understanding the system's behavior and making precise predictions~\citep{ContiFormer, RainDrop}.
+\textbf{The second challenge lies in how to effectively capture the complex dynamic dependencies among observation points.} It is important to note that these two challenges are closely coupled in a progressive manner: accurate representation serves as the prerequisite and foundation for effective dependency modeling.
+If the raw information is distorted during representation (Challenge 1), the subsequent modeling of dynamic dependencies (Challenge 2) will inevitably be built upon inaccurate data, fundamentally compromising the model's ability to capture true system dynamics.
+In many real-world scenarios, the interactions among points in an irregular time series are not static; they evolve dynamically over time.
+Accurately capturing these dependencies is crucial for understanding the system's behavior and making precise predictions~\citep{ContiFormer, RainDrop, qiu2025duet, qiu2025dag, wu2025k2vae, wu2026aurora}.
 However, existing methods generally rely on pre-defined and non-adaptive interaction structures.
 This means the scope of information exchange between observation points is often limited by a set of fixed, prior rules.
-For instance, ODE-based Interaction (Figure~\ref{fig:intro2}b), information interaction strictly follows the temporal order, meaning an observation can only influence its immediate subsequent state on the timeline and cannot establish a direct connection with more distant historical observations~\citep{Latent_ODE,GRU_ODE,CRU,NeuralFlows}.
-Meanwhile, graph-based methods (Figure~\ref{fig:intro2}c) construct connections based on fixed rules, such as belonging to the same time point or the same variable~\citep{GraFITi, HyperIMTS}.
+For instance, in ODE-based Interaction (Figure~\ref{fig:intro2}b), information interaction strictly follows the temporal order, meaning an observation can only influence its immediate subsequent state on the timeline and cannot establish a direct connection with more distant historical observations~\citep{Latent_ODE,GRU_ODE,CRU,NeuralFlows}.
+Meanwhile, graph-based methods (Figure~\ref{fig:intro2}c) construct connections based on fixed rules, such as belonging to the same time point or the same variable~\citep{GraFITi, HyperIMTS, MAGNN, MSHyper, AdaMSHyper, MSH-LLM}.
 The common limitation of these methods is their inability to dynamically and flexibly identify the truly relevant observation points based on the specific context of each point.
 As a result, they struggle to capture the deep dynamic correlations that span across time and variables.